-Our Elder law practice area is focused on the enhancing the well-being of older adults and persons with special needs.
-It is broader area than traditional estate planning because an elder law attorney can not only assist you and your loved one with your estate plan and settle your estate but also assist you with long-term care planning, planning for incapacity, and assist you with obtaining health benefits, like Medicaid.
+Our Elder law practice area is focused on enhancing the well-being of older adults and persons with special needs.
+It is broader area than traditional estate planning because an elder law attorney can assist you and your loved one with your estate plan and settle your estate and also assist you with long-term care planning, planning for incapacity, guardianship, and assist you with obtaining Medicaid.

 Given the high cost of health care and cost of services, the financial pressures of long-term care are a significant concern for many seniors.
 Medicaid does not pay for custodial long-term care expenses such as those typically needed by older adults after a serious fall, or those with Alzheimer’s disease or dementia.
 It is the sad reality that regular health care insurance policies and Medicaid do not cover these expenses and the cost can use up any person’s lifetime savings quickly.